belalmosad/Budget-Manager/README.md

 - [x] Fix Issue: Responsive Issue when adding long description in data table.
 - [x] Implement responsiveness to Edit item form.

+## Ideas for future improvements
+- Build custom Confirm, prompt, and alert components instead of relying on browser's built-ins.
+- Implement pie charts in visualisation section.
+- Aggregate each category in one separate table alongside with the main containing table.